open-resources/dash_curriculum/tutorial/part1/chapter3.md

     :container: + shadow
     :title: bg-primary text-white font-weight-bold

 Buttons are clickable components that will be used to trigger other actions such as submitting a form or plotting data.
-We will pass the **children** property to give the button a name in the dashboard.
+We will pass the **children** property to give the button a name.

 ```python